 Companies use workflow management software (WfM or WfMS) to automate and facilitate the movement of documents and forms between companies, stakeholders, and teams.
 Beginning in the mid 1990s, companies have used WfMS to hasten document sharing and automatically fill forms that previously required redundant processes.
 WfM programs remove manual steps that would otherwise slow time to ship for manufacturing, health, education, service, and many more industries.

-Because of its various benefits, the market for WfMS is expected to grow to $9.87 billion by 2021 at a compound annual growth rate of 23 percent.
 Companies who continue to use manual processes to share documents and move information between individuals and teams will find their time spent on paperwork and loss of documents through human error significantly decreased upon implementation.

 As an added benefit, many companies experience what’s known as the workflow management paradox.
 Companies that go through the process of implementing a WfM software will find that they actually need a different system of productivity, but would not have recognized that fact without trying to implement the software.

 Due to the popularity of these tools, the market and usage of WfMS is broad and varied.
 This guide will outline the features of the best workflow management tools and give an overview of the top solutions on the market.
-For a more extensive list of workflow management software, please visit our Product Selection Tool.

 The best workflow management software improves processes across your company by speeding production time, helping identify inefficiencies in your processes, and allowing previously sequential processes to work in tandem.
 An early example of implementing workflows into the business process is Toyota’s adaptation of the assembly line into a lean process that saved up to 400 percent production time, cutting quality costs by 60 percent.